 The word Giclée ("gee-clay"), is based on the French verb gicler which means "to squirt or spray” and was originally coined by printmaker Jack Duganne in 1991.
 Giclée printing is a fine art digital printing method using specialist archival pigment inks and acid-free papers; creating gallery-quality inkjet prints with excellent depth of colour, longevity and stability.

 The print process involves squirting microscopic dots of pigment ink onto high-quality fine art or photographic papers using sophisticated high-end inkjet printers with exceptional accuracy, wide tonal range and colour gamut.

 Studies have shown that Giclee Prints colour vividness can last in excess of 200 years with tests by independent bodies such as Wilhelm Research and printer manufacturers such as Epson.
 This gives assurance to collectors and art buyers of this type of printing method.

-Giclee Prints have a number of advantages over other print methods, including:
+Giclee Prints (archival pigment prints) have a number of advantages over other print methods, including:

 1. They provide a perfect solution for artists and photographers who do not wish to go to the expense of mass-producing their work using Litho but prefer to print on demand.

 2. Print on demand means a single artwork can be made available in a number of papers and finishes.
 There are a much greater number of matt papers to choose from, incorporating different weights, textures and whiteness.

 3. The latest giclee printers provide greater accuracy and depth of colour, ensuring faithful reproductions of originals.
 There are more vivid and saturated colours than C-Type or digital offset, due to the bright pigments used to make up the inks.

 4. Better longevity; a giclee print will outlast a lithographic print and other technologies by up to six times.